akliang/cooklang-cookbook/README.md

 ## Known issues
 - Changing a recipe title changes its slug, which invalidates shared recipe URLs (that aren't bookmarked)
-- Duplicate ingredeint marking gets overridden to the last ingredient value (ideally we would add units together, but that's outside cooklang spec)
+- Duplicate ingredient marking gets overridden to the last ingredient value (ideally we would add units together, but that's outside cooklang spec)
+- In WYSIWYG, if you screw with highlighting overlapping ingredients too much, you'll break it (please don't do that...) - possible fixes: Range.commonAncestorContainer or Selection.containsNode()

 ## Useful links
 - https://freshman.tech/learn-node/